 Creating and Performing Tracks

-The Music Faculty offers Creating and Performing Tracks to our music students.
+The Music Faculty offers the Creating and Performing Tracks to our music students.
 Music is an art form that requires both the conceptualisation and development of ideas, as well as the ability to express those ideas through an instrument/voice.

 The Creating Track programme aims to hone and develop students’ creative abilities and skills, as well as further their potential as music arrangers, sound designers, improvisers, or composition specialists.